learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

         renderBookCard(book);
     }

-    // add eventListener to form#book-form handle form submit event document.querySelector('#book-form').addEventListener('submit', handleForm)
+    // add event listener to form#book-form handle form submit event document.querySelector('#book-form').addEventListener('submit', handleForm)
 </details>
 <br>
 <details>
     <br>
-    <summary>Add a <code>DOMContentLoaded</code> eventListener to the document and move all of our UI logic to within the callback function.
+    <summary>Add a <code>DOMContentLoaded</code> event listener to the document and move all of our UI logic to within the callback function.
 Why might we want to do this?</summary>

     document.addEventListener('DOMContentLoaded', () => {
         // ...all DOM dependent rendering / event handling logic here